mike-lischke/antlr4-c3/readme.md

 For showing possible symbols in source code you obviously need a source for all available symbols at the given position.
 Providing them is usually the task of a symbol table.
 Its content can be derived from your current source code (with the help of a parser + a parse listener).
 More static parts (like runtime functions) can be loaded from disk or provided by a hard coded list etc. The symbol table can then answer your question about all symbols of a given type that are visible from a given position.
 The position usually corresponds to a specific symbol in the symbol table and the structure then allows to easily get visible symbols.
 The c3 engine comes with a small symbol table implementation, which is however not mandatory to use the library, but instead provides an easy start, if you don't have an own symbol table class already.

 While the symbol table provides symbols of a given type, we need to find out which type is actually required.
 This is the task of the c3 engine.
 In its simplest setup it will return only keywords (and other lexer symbols) that are allowed by the grammar for a given position (which is of course the same position used to find the context for a symbol lookup in your symbol table).
 Keywords are a fixed set of words (or word sequences) that usually don't live in a symbol table.
-You can get the actual text strings directly from the parser's vocabulary.
+You can get the actual text strings directly from the parser vocabulary.
 The c3 engine only returns the lexer tokens for them.

 In order to also get other types like variables or class names you have to do 2 steps: